szentjozsefhackathon/szentiras.eu/docker/Readme.md

 ## How to test the production image

 The `.env.prod` file is mapped to `.env` in docker-compose.
-So if you don't have a way to give all values as environment variables, you should make a copy of some example values and generate the application key for first time running it.
+So if you don't have a way to give all values with not good defaults as environment variables, you should make a copy of some example values and generate the application key for first time running it.
-(The `.env` or `.env.prod` file is set as `env_file` in the compose file, because in that case they become environment variables, and they can no longer be changed from the file.)
+(The `.env` or `.env.prod` are *not* set as `env_file` in the compose file, because in that case they become environment variables, and they can no longer be changed from the file.)
+Note that in `config/*.php` configurations there should be defaults for **all** variables here, so having a .env file should be not needed.
+All keys, credentials etc. should be in secrets or set by environment variables on the server.
+That's also true for other variables.
+Having a `.env.prod` file as below is for easing testing the production build locally.

 ```
 cp .env.prod.dist .env.prod
 php artisan key:generate --show
 ```
-And copy the shown key to `.env.prod`, and also add the database credentials.
+And copy the shown key to `.env.prod`, and also add the database credentials, and else what you need.

 Then

 ```
 docker compose -f docker-compose.prod.yml up -d
 ```

-Normally in production the key is given in a secret.

 # [Deprecated] docker/Dockerfile (one box to rule them all)